rh-mobb/aro-workshop-content/aro-content/ops/2-3-autoscaling.md

 Download the sample [MachineAutoscaler resource definition](https://rh-mobb.github.io/aro-hackathon-content/assets/machine-autoscaler.yaml) and open it in your favorite editor.

 For `metadata.name` give this machine autoscaler a name.
 Technically, this can be anything you want.
 But to make it easier to identify which machine set this machine autoscaler affects, specify or include the name of the machine set to scale.
-The machine set name takes the following form: <clusterid>-<machineset>-<region-az>.
+The machine set name takes the following form: clusterid-machineset-region-az.

 For `spec.ScaleTargetRef.name` enter the name of the exact MachineSet you want this to apply to.
 Below is an example of a completed file.